• MONIT Widget

 Helper

-With the Monit Helper, the Monit Widget can display temperature, fan speed, show exact process resources usage and show disk i/o per process.
+With the Monit Helper, the Monit Widget can display temperature, fan speed, disk i/o statistics, S.M.A.R.T. disk health monitoring, Network statistics and detailed process metrics.

 The Helper is a small program that runs in the background and provides data to the Widget.
-The Helper does not use CPU if the Widget is not running and it uses only about 3 MB of RAM.
+The Helper only uses CPU when Monit is visible.

 The Helper is signed with our Developer ID certificate and Notarized with Apple.
-Should you want to uninstall the helper, just run this script in the terminal.
-The Helper only works with Monit Widget version 2.0 or later.
+Should you wisth to uninstall the Helper you can do so from Settings in the Monit Widget.
+The Helper only works with Monit Widget version 2.1.0 or later.
 Update Monit Widget on the App Store.
-Click the version number above to see the change log.

 • Helper.app